adrian-1990/bjj-homepage/README.md

 New user can find out about the times classes are running and return users can learn about the advance classes as the progress on their grappling journey.
 This section will also provide all the info required for guests who wish to visit the club.
 This should give a positive experience for new and return users.

+I used [W3School Table](https://www.w3schools.com/html/html_tables.asp) for guidance when creating the timetable.

 ### Contact Us